mihxil/i18n-regions/README.md

 A list of codes for the continents is provided in [`org.meeuw.i18n:i18n-regions-continents`](https://search.maven.org/search?q=g:org.meeuw.i18n%20AND%20a:i18n-regions-continents&core=ga)

 ### More
 In the same fashion arbitrary region implementations can easily be plugged in.
+This project also provides [a region implemtention based on google 'open location code'](i18n-regions-openlocationcode).

 Persistence